Xong Xiong, Executive Director

 Mai’s pronouns are she, her, and hers.
 She completed her bachelor’s degree in Psychology and Business Administration from the University of Wisconsin-Stevens Point, and her Master’s degree in Student Affairs Administration from the University of Wisconsin-La Crosse.
 Mai has always been passionate about helping others and mentorship; she is also a strong believer in storytelling as a powerful tool of change.
 She hopes to build spaces that provide opportunities for growth, healing, and transformation for HMoob folx and the community.
 In her free time, she enjoys reading and exercising her creative brain through art.

 Before Pater became the Sexual Assault Coordinator, she worked as a Breastfeeding Peer Counselor for WIC.
 She has a passion for helping others and it is the core of who she is.
 Her favorite thing about assisting others is knowing she can make a difference and seeing the various strides of progress in those she supports.
-Pater also facilitates the HMoob womxn support group, Paj Ntaub Circle, to provide a safe space for womxn and build sisterhood.
-Outside of work she is a wife, and a mother to five loving children.
+Pater also facilitates the HMoob womxn support group, Paj Ntaub Circle, to provide a safe space for womxn to build sisterhood.
+Outside of work she is a wife and a mother to six loving children.
+She is also a plant mom to over 30 plant babies.
 Her free time is limited, but she enjoys rollerblading, biking and long walks.
-She also started collecting plants and is now a plant mom to more than 30 green babies.
-Don’t ask her for their scientific names.
-She only knows them by the name she’s blessed them with---and that changes daily.

 Gao Chee Vang, Youth Sexual Assault Advocate

-Gao Chee was an active member of Youth Program when she was in middle and high school.
+Gao Chee was an active member of Youth Program throughout her childhood.
 Being part of programming led her to grow a strong passion in advocating for her Hmoob sisters and the Hmoob community.
-As a Youth Advocate at Cia Siab, Inc., Gao Chee wants ensure safe spaces are created so young girls can be their authentic self.
+Through her gender justice work, she wants to create a violence free world for Hmoob womxn, girls, and queer folx.
 In her free time, she enjoys watching Netflix, k-dramas, and playing video games.